The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Methods

-We use the \textsc{Scikit-learn} package \citep{Pedregosa2011} to train and test a DT classifier on the nonparametric morphological statistics extracted from our synthetic images ($G$, $\M{20}$, $A$, and $C$) as well as redshift.
-We label each image with a True or False binary classification based on a given intrinsic merger definition.
-For simplicity, we choose a single intrinsic merger definition (major+minor pairs with separations of at most $50$ kpc) as the ``true" merger classification.
-We use cross-validation to tune the maximum DT depth up to a maximum of 20 layers.
-We train the DT on a random subset of $2/3$ of the synthetic images, then test classifications and report results on the remaining, untouched $1/3$.
-The DT outputs the classification probability for each image, which we transform into a classification prediction.
+We use the \textsc{Scikit-learn} package \citep{Pedregosa2011} to train and test a RF classifier on the non-parametric morphological statistics extracted from our synthetic images ($G$, $\M{20}$, $A$, and $C$) as well as redshift.
+We label each image with a True or False binary classification based on the given intrinsic merger definition.
+For simplicity, we show results for a single intrinsic merger definition that performed the best (major pairs with separations of at most $50$ kpc).
+Other intrinsic merger definitions exhibit worse classification performance.
+We train the RF on the images from a random subset of $2/3$ of the galaxies, then test classifications, and report results on images from the remaining, untouched $1/3$ of galaxies.
+Splitting the training/test sets in this way ensures that correlations between subsequent snapshots of the same galaxy do not leak from the training set into the test set.
+We use the \textsc{Imbalanced-learn} package \citep{Lemaitre2017} to perform random oversampling of the minority class during the bagging step within the cross-validation pipeline.
+Oversampling is performed on the training folds, and then the classifier is scored on the non-oversampled validation fold.
+We use $10$-fold cross-validation with $500$ decision trees up to a maximum depth of $50$ layers, up to $4$ features used per split, and up to $6$ minimum samples per leaf.
+The tuned classifier reaches a maximum tree depth of $32$ layers, $2$ parameters per split, and a minimum of $4$ samples required to be at a leaf node.
+The RF outputs the classification probability for each image, which we transform into a classification prediction.

-In order to map classification probabilities to binary classifications, we must first define common classification measures: